samyaksand/Anti-Cyber-Bullying/README.md

 ### What we did ?

-Our main focus was to create one user-friendly interface so that user can come to our website and can easily navigate to different webpages.
+Our main focus was to create one user-friendly interface for which I used HTML, CSS and JS to makes the entire UI so that user can come to our website and can easily navigate to different webpages.
+The live chat environment will provide instant relief where users can get authenticated through Google OAuth and talk to the help desk for personalised assistance.

+Users can also communicate among themselves all through WebSockets to share their experiences.
+The app is built on NodeJS, ExpressJS and MongoDB/

 ### Technical Stack used: